jvino/cluster-hpc-gpu-guides/docs/guides/docker_and_dockerfile.md

 ```

 !!! warning "Saved docker images"
 The machine `tesla02.recas.ba.infn.it` is used **ONLY** to test container to be deployed on the HPC/GPU Cluster.
-Periodically all saved container images will be removed
+Periodically all saved container images will be removed.
+Be aware of it.

 ### 3.5 Docker exec
 Docker gives the possibility to force a container in the background even if no command is passed.